vinceoct/flud/README.md

 ## Rules

-- Starting in the top left corner.
+- You start the game in the top left corner.
 Clicking one of the six colors below the board will turn the starting square, and all adjacent squares of the same color, into the clicked color.
 Diagonal squares will remain the same.

 - To win, you must make the board one color in 25 moves or less.